DuhonDoesCode/Minecraft-Seed-Viewer-Bot/README.md

 Then go to https://github.com/hube12/Minemap and download the latest release (specifically the .jar) and then rename it to just **MineMap.jar**.
 Place it in the same folder as **bot.py**.

+**If not running on Windows, do the following:**
+Go to the "cubiomes files" folder inside of "release" and then follow the compilation instructions text file, since I compiled my .out's in a Windows machine they do NOT work on Linux or Mac.

 # Contribute

 Well, feel free to!
 If you have any questions, here's my socials so you can get in touch: